BCI Directory

 BrainGate

-Multi-institutional research consortium pioneering clinical brain-computer interfaces, led by Leigh Hochberg, conducting ongoing human trials demonstrating functional motor and speech control.
+Multi-institutional research consortium pioneering clinical brain-computer interfaces, founded by John Donoghue at Brown University and currently directed by Leigh Hochberg.
+Conducts ongoing human trials demonstrating functional motor and speech control.

 research consortiumclinical trialsmulti-institutionmotor control